pfac/.files/README.md

     bin/install

-Here's what this idempotent script will do:
+Here's what this (supposedly) idempotent script will do:

-1. Checks the system for a package manager, and installs one if not found;
+1. Check the system for a package manager, and installs one if not found;
-2. Checks the system for installations of [Ansible][ansible] and [Git][git], and uses the package manager to install them if not found;
+2. Check the system for installations of [Ansible][ansible] and [Git][git], and use the package manager to install them if not found;
-3. Clones the repository into `~/Developer/pfac/.files`;
+3. Clone the repository into `~/Developer/pfac/.files`;
-4. Runs `bin/provision`, which will use Ansible to provision the system.
+4. Run `bin/provision`, which will use Ansible to provision the system.

 ### How do I know that script is safe?

 It is [open-source](https://github.com/pfac/.files/blob/master/bin/install),
 which means you can actually see what it does.
-It should be fairly readable.
+It should be fairly readable despite my tendency to over-complicate simple things.

 ## Provisioning